ionic-enterprise/tutorials/docs/portals/training/web/02-initial-context.md

 Cannot destructure property 'accessToken' of 'resolveInitialContext(...)' as it is undefined.
 ```

+Initial context is only available when a web application runs within the native application and is presented through a Portal. `getInitialContext()` returns an optional value, allowing developers to handle cases where initial context will not be available.

-This error occurs because initial context is only available when running the entire Portals project.
-We will stub the initial context to continue development uninterrupted.
+Let's go ahead and handle the scenario where initial context is unavailable to continue development uninterrupted.

 ## Stubbing Initial Context for Development

-Most developers build web applications for Portals projects in isolation, without building and running native projects.
-This development workflow is encouraged; however, initial context is not available in this context.
+An efficient way to develop web applications for Portal projects is to work in isolation, using the browser to develop, then passing the finished web application to native teams to bundle with native applications.

+Initial context is not available within the browser; it is best practice to handle this scenario.
+In this case, we will provide a default value for initial context using stub data.

-When developing in isolation, initial context should be stubbed.
-Stubbing the initial context is a pretty straightforward procedure.
-Modify `initial-context.ts` to add the highlighted code below:
+Modify `web/shared/portals/initial-context.ts` to add the highlighted code below:

 ```typescript web/shared/portals/initial-context.ts focus=8:11,15[31:57]
 import { getInitialContext } from "@ionic/portals";